songproducer/nefarious-capsicum/_posts/en/2016-07-06-The-Dash-Guy-who-cried-troll.md

 ### The story so far

-It started with The Dash Guy criticising people in the Dash community because someone appeared to be pestering/spamming the Project Manager.
+It started with The Dash Guy (herein referred to as TDG) criticising people in the Dash community because someone appeared to be pestering/spamming the Project Manager.
 His emotions quickly got the better of him as his [post](https://www.dash.org/forum/threads/what-the-hell-is-wrong-with-this-picture-i-thought-we-were-a-decentralized-project.9229/) turned to rage.
 It transpired into his apparent exiting out of the Dash community:

 >Delete my goddamn forum account please. i'm sick of this place, these people, and this shit drama.
 >I know (sic) see why vertoe left by the way.
 Same shit.
 Same problems.